On S-Finite Measures and Kernels: Disintegration

 \section{Disintegration}

-It is a corner stone of Bayesian inference that one can construct conditional probability distributions, as the posterior distribution arises as a particular conditional distribution over the unobserved parameters, conditioned on the observed parameters of the chosen statistical model.
-However, conditional distributions are a notoriously subtle topic in a general measure theoretic setting.
+It is a cornerstone of Bayesian inference that one can construct conditional probability distributions: the posterior distribution arises as a particular conditional distribution over the unobserved parameters, conditioned on the observed parameters of the chosen statistical model.
+However, conditional distributions are a notoriously subtle topic in a general measure-theoretic setting.
 A particularly clean treatment can be given using the notion of \emph{disintegration}, which we shall treat in this section.
-The the so-called disintegration theorem establishes the existence of conditional distributions in suitable circumstances.
-The key result in this section will be a generalisation of this theorem to s-finite kernels, which in a sense gives the precise conditions under which Bayesian inference is possible for probabilistic programs.
+The so-called disintegration theorem establishes the existence of conditional distributions in suitable circumstances.
+The key result in this section will be a generalisation of this theorem to s-finite kernels, which gives, in a sense, the precise conditions under which Bayesian inference is possible for probabilistic programs.